Getting a Mortgage In Ireland

 How much could you borrow?

-To borrow this amount, you’ll also need to pass your lender’s ‘stress test’, which examines your income and expenditure to assess whether you’ll be able to afford the mortgage repayments.
+To borrow this amount, you’ll also need to pass your lender’s ‘stress test’, which examines your income and expenditure to assess whether you can afford the mortgage repayments.
 This is generally based on 12 months of bank statements.

-If your income is in a currency other than euros, there will be a currency risk component to this stress test (i.e. if the value of your currency fell by 20% against the euro, would you still be able to afford the repayments?).
+If your income is in a currency other than euros, there will be a currency risk component to this stress test (i.e., if your currency’s value fell by 20% against the euro, would you still be able to afford the repayments?).
 So, you can realistically only borrow 3.5 times 80% of your income.

 If you’d like to calculate how much you could borrow, try our mortgage calculator.